mecid/mecid.github.io/_posts/2019-06-05-swiftui-making-real-world-app.md

 }
 ```

 Here we have a query field which is marked as *@State*.
-It means that this view is derived from this state, and as soon as state changes, *SwiftUI* rebuilds the view. *SwiftUI* uses diffing algorithm to understand changes and update only corresponding views. *SwiftUI* stores all the fields marked as *@State* in special separated memory, where only corresponded views can access and update them. *@State* is a new Swift feature called Property Wrapper, more about this feature you can read in [the proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-delegates.md).
+It means that this view is derived from this state, and as soon as state changes, *SwiftUI* rebuilds the view. *SwiftUI* uses diffing algorithm to understand changes and update only corresponding views. *SwiftUI* stores all the fields marked as *@State* in special separated memory, where only corresponded view can access and update them. *@State* is a new Swift feature called Property Wrapper, more about this feature you can read in [the proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-delegates.md).
 The exciting aspect is the usage of *$query*, It means to get a reference for property wrapper, not value itself.
 We use it to connect *TextField* and *query* variable in two way binding.

 Another interesting fact here is *@EnvironmentObject*.
 It is a part of feature called *Environment*.
 You can populate your *Environment* with all needed service classes and then access them from any view inside that *Environment*.
 The *Environment* is the right way of Dependency Injection with *SwiftUI*.